mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 },
 {% endhighlight %}

 Now when we run `npm run start:lambda` our Lambda function will be running on `localhost:9000`.
 But if we try to access our new endpoint from our react app we'll get a CORS error.
-In order for us to be able to use our Lambda functions in our react app during development we need to set up a proxy.
+In order for us to be able to access this endpoint in our react app during development we need to set up a proxy.
 First, `install http-proxy-middleware` using npm:

 {% highlight text %}
 npm install http-proxy-middleware --save